aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/creating-subtotals/applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail/_index.md

 - **group_by** - The field to group by, as a zero-based integer offset
 - **function** - The subtotal function.
 - **total_list** - An array of zero-based field offsets, indicating the fields to which the subtotals are added.
-- **replace** - Indicates whether replace the current subtotals
+- **replace** - Indicates whether to replace the current subtotals
-- **page_breaks** - Indicates whether add page break between groups
+- **page_breaks** - Indicates whether to add a page break between groups
-- **summary_below_data** - Indicates whether add summary below data.
+- **summary_below_data** - Indicates whether to add summary below data.

-Also, you can control the direction of Outline **Summary rows below detail** as shown in the following screenshot using Worksheet.Outline.SummaryRowBelow property.
+Also, you can control the direction of Outline **Summary rows below detail**, as shown in the following screenshot, using Worksheet.Outline.SummaryRowBelow property.
 You can open this setting in Microsoft Excel using **Data > Outline > Settings**

 ![todo:image_alt_text](1.png)